-This occupational skills award meets the coursework requirements for the Associate Teacher level of the California Child Development Permit.
+This meets the coursework requirements for the Associate Teacher level of the California Child Development Permit.
 It also meets the minimum coursework requirements for employment in some community care licensed preschools and prepares students to be competent and effective teachers and caregivers for young children ages 0-5.
 Complete all required courses to earn your award.
 A minimum grade of "C" in each course is required to receive the award.
 All courses must be completed at Saddleback College to receive this award.

 Qualifies you for careers working directly or indirectly with children in related fields such as: